pyk595/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file
+   1. Run the jar file in a shell application using the command `java -jar AIA.jar`

         Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.